Families that lost three sons

 George and Mary Richardson, at 10 Mary Ann Terrace, Sculcoates Lane have three sons commemorated at St Mary's Church, Sculcoates Lane.
 George Richardson was killed on the 30th June 1915 serving with the Northumberland Fusiliers.
 Arthur Richardson, RFA, was killed on 6th July 1917 in Belgium.
 Elijah Richardson, 10th East Yorkshires, died on the 28th June 1918 in France.

-Arthur and Elizabeth Lloyd of 11 Storey Buildings, Spring Street, lost their three sons due to the war.
+THREE LLOYD BROTHERS: Arthur and Elizabeth Lloyd of 11 Storey Buildings, Spring Street, lost their three sons due to the war.
 Their eldest son Arthur LLoyd, was a Sergeant with the 2nd East Yorkshires, and died in Greece on 26th March 1917.
-Less than a month later their youngest son George, a Company Sergeant Major, with the 1/4th East Yorkshires, was killed at Arras, on the 23rd April 1917.
-Their third son Charles died in Bagdad after the war, aged 35.
+Less than a month later their youngest son, George Lloyd, a Company Sergeant Major, with the 1/4th East Yorkshires, was killed at Arras, on the 23rd April 1917.
+Their third son Charles Lloyd. died in Bagdad after the war, aged 35.

 Private, William Arthur Rusholme, 7th East Yorkshires, 'B' Company, killed at Arras, on the 14th May 1917, aged 31.